 Public companies face 15% to 25% increases, while private companies face 5% to 15%.
 According to Kevin LaCroix, Executive Vice President for RT ProExec, “others are continuing to see increases beyond that range.”
 It’s no surprise that unicorns are in the same boat as public companies.

 Why Captive Insurance Is a Solution

 With all the challenges companies face nowadays, many are searching for a more affordable way to obtain the insurance coverage they need.
 More businesses have turned to captive insurance for a solution.

 What is captive insurance?

-Briefly, captive insurance is a wholly-owned subsidiary insurer providing risk-mitigation products and services for its parent company.
+Briefly, captive insurance is a wholly-owned subsidiary insurer providing risk management products and services for its parent company.
 We discuss details below, but let’s debunk a few myths first.

 Captive insurance is a mature solution for companies to manage their unique risks.
 However, it’s not necessarily the “enemy” of traditional insurance.
 Instead, captive insurance is merely alternative risk finance.
 Also, captive insurance isn’t simply self-insurance as the structure is slightly different from those models; however, it is a form of corporate self-insurance.